apache/couchdb/README.rst

 Getting started with developing
 -------------------------------

-For more detail, read the README-DEV.rst_ file in this directory.
+For more detail, read the READARTICLE-DEV.rst_ file in this directory.

 .. _README-DEV.rst: https://github.com/apache/couchdb/blob/master/README-DEV.rst